Julia Korn – PONT Coordinator

 Angie Polkey Mid Wales Regional Development Officer – PONT

-Angie’s career encompasses over 30 years’ of working in ecology & conservation, including environmental education & community engagement.
-Before joining PONT in 2016, Angie worked for almost 15 years at Denmark Farm Conservation Centre, Ceredigion, and prior to moving to Wales she played significant roles at the RSPB, Learning through Landscapes and Cambridgeshire Wildlife Trust.
+My career encompasses over 30 years’ of working in ecology & conservation, including environmental education & community engagement.
+Before joining PONT in 2016, I worked for almost 15 years at Denmark Farm Conservation Centre in Ceredigion and, prior to moving to Wales in 1997, I played significant roles at the RSPB, Learning through Landscapes and Cambridgeshire Wildlife Trust.

-Advice to landowners has been a common theme in Angie’s work life and, in addition to working for PONT, she is a freelance teacher, facilitator and advisor in conservation & sustainability.
+Advice to landowners and guidance on habitat restoration and conservation management has been a common theme in my work and I have also been a freelance advisor.
+In addition to working for PONT, I am an independent teacher, facilitator and advisor in conservation & sustainability.

 - Angie Polkey